The Modern Resume Content and Writing

 How to Structure a Career with Multiple Parts

-Many workers make the mistake of thinking that having many jobs at once is about working extremely hard.
+Many workers building a portfolio career make the mistake of thinking that managing multiple roles at once is about working harder.
 They are wrong.
-Keeping up with multiple roles isn't about effort; it's about having a smart Structure for Handling Many Jobs at Once.
+Keeping up with concurrent roles isn't about effort; it's about having a smart Structure for Handling Many Jobs at Once.
 Behind the scenes, clients don't care how busy you are.
 What they really worry about is the Risk of Your Attention Being Split—they fear they are paying full price for a brain that is only half-focused.
 They expect that the thoughts left over from one job will naturally make your focus worse in the next job, turning your strong leadership skills into just being okay at everything.

 To succeed, you must stop trying to juggle things and start acting like an engineer.
 The biggest problem for most people is not separating their focus; they try to manage many jobs using the same basic system for everything.